 Dual Roller shades systems can be used to provide versatile solar control while offering a great view and privacy, as and when needed.
 A dual roller blinds system essentially comprises a combination of solar and room darkening or blackout roller shades, either of which can be independently lowered or raised.
 Lower the solar shade to block solar gain (to lower temperature) and glare but offer a great view during daylight hours; raise the solar shade and lower the room darkening or blackout shade to block view and light for presentations/at night.

-The automated dual shading system can be integrated with electric lighting so that lights can be dimmed or turned off according to the intensity of the daylight in the room.
+Motorized dual roller shades can be integrated with electric lighting so that lights can be dimmed or turned off according to the intensity of the daylight in the room.
 Alternatively, the lights can come on when the solar shades are raised and the blackout shades come down at night or during a presentation.

 During a presentation.

 Presentations and meetings/conferences are part and parcel of the business world.
 To enable effortless performance and quality of presentations, integrated window shading, electric lighting and AV equipment can be used to provide a great experience and power saving.